Victorian Monograms Motifs & Borders from 1870

 Author’s Note: Please be aware that older alphabets may not contain all letters.
 For example, “I” and “J” were often considered interchangeable, and many alphabets contain only one or the other, not both.
 The elaborate diagonal monogram series (“L” and “M” are shown on the front cover) does not include “J”, “X” or “Y”.

 Softcover book (8-1/2″ x 11″) with 53 pages.
-All patterns are clearly charted on graph paper, suitable for needlepoint and counted cross stitch.
+All patterns are charted on graph paper, suitable for needlepoint and counted cross stitch; please note that the quality of antique printing may not be as clear and crisp as modern patterns.
 If there aren’t any copies in stock, your book will be back ordered and shipped from the printers in about 2 weeks at no additional charge.

 A FREE printable PDF page from the book for you to print out or view on your device can be downloaded by clicking here Victorian Monograms Page.